Gemstones Explained: Types, Value, the 4 Cs & GIA Grading (2026)

 - Diamond: Composed of pure carbon, diamond is the hardest natural substance known.
 It is celebrated for its unmatched brilliance and fire.
 Traditionally associated with eternal love, it is the April birthstone and the classic choice for engagement rings.

 - Ruby: A variety of the mineral corundum, ruby is defined by its vibrant red color, caused by the presence of chromium.
 It symbolizes passion, courage, and prosperity.
-Fine ruby jewelry is exceptionally rare and highly sought after.
+Fine natural ruby is exceptionally rare and highly sought after.

 - Sapphire: Also a variety of corundum, sapphire occurs in every color except red (which is ruby), though it is most famous for its rich blue hues.
 Sapphire represents wisdom, royalty, and fidelity.
 It serves as the September birthstone.